Inverse Problems Are Solvable on Real Number Signal Processing Hardware: Introduction

 One might argue that treating computing models beyond the standard digital hardware is purely of theoretical interest since such hardware platforms can not be obtained with current (or even possibly future) manufacturing capabilities.
 However, in recent years novel approaches such as neuromorphic computing and signal processing systems have been proposed \cite{Christensen2022NCSurvey}.
 Regarding a practical development and implementation of electronic neuromorphic hardware platforms, there has been made intriguing progress in industrial research, among others by IBM \cite{WebsiteIBM}, Intel \cite{WebsiteIntel} and Samsung \cite{Ham2021SamsungNMC}.
 Neuromorphic systems are inspired by biological neural networks.
 They can be regarded as a combination of digital and analog computation, which is achieved by incorporating real values in form of electrical values, like current and voltages, instead of solely relying on binary numbers.

-Apart from the enhanced computing power (in comparison with digital hardware) neuromorphic hardware offers further possible advantages.
-The expected energy savings from deploying artificial intelligence (AI) applications (as deep learning) on neuromorphic computing and signal processing hardware, instead of applying digital implementations, are tremendous.
+Apart from incorporating analog processing capabilities neuromorphic hardware offers further possible advantages.
+The expected energy savings from deploying artificial intelligence (AI) applications (as deep learning) on neuromorphic computing and signal processing hardware, instead of applying digital implementations, are tremendous \cite{Esser15Neuromorphic, Smith22Neuromorphic, Maas22Neuromorphic, Markovic20Neuromorphic, Blouw20Neuromorphic}.
 Consequently, neuromorphic computing and signal processing platforms are considered as the forthcoming premium solution for implementing AI applications \cite{Papp2021NanoscaleNN}.
-Furthermore, neuromorphic computing and signal processing offers by design advantages for emerging concepts like "in-memory computing" compared to digital computing and signal processing platforms.
+Furthermore, neuromorphic computing and signal processing offers by design advantages for emerging concepts like "in-memory computing" compared to digital computing and signal processing platforms \cite{Boybat21InMemory,Karunaratne20InMemory, Sebastian20InMemory,Payvand19InMemory}.
 In particular, these concepts can lead to further substantial energy savings in neuromorphic approaches.
 Due to these reasons, extensive scientific and engineering research is carried out in industry to develop neuromorphic hardware platforms which already led to the aforementioned impressive result.

 Another line of research focuses on biocomputing where living cells act as computing and signal processing platforms which allow analog computations for human-defined operations \cite{Grozinger2019Biocomp}.
-In recent years, tremendous progress has been made in understanding and implementing analog computing features in biological systems \cite{Wagenbauer2017DNAassembly, Poirazi2017Dendritic, Wright2022DeepPhysycalNN}.
-These examples show that ultimately analog information processing hardware, e.g., based on neuromorphic computing processors, may be within reach.
+In recent years, tremendous progress has been made in understanding and implementing analog computing features in biological systems \cite{Wagenbauer2017DNAassembly, Poirazi2017Dendritic, Wright2022DeepPhysycalNN}, however, still many challenges lie ahead.
+Nevertheless, these examples show that analog information processing hardware, e.g., based on neuromorphic computing processors, may ultimately be within reach.

-As the Turing machine for digital computations, the Blum-Shub-Smale (BSS) machine \cite{Blum89BSSmachines} is a suitable model to analyse the capabilities of analog computations.
-It was conjectured in \cite{Grozinger2019Biocomp} that the mathematical model of BSS machines provides an (abstract) description of biocomputing and neuromorphic systems, such as Turing machines offer a mathematical description of digital computing.
-Potentially, BSS machines yield a mathematical description of a universal analog computer.
-Thus, the BSS model is suitable to investigate whether the same limitations concerning inverse problems as in the Turing model also arise on analog hardware.